 The range-topping V6-powered GTS version comes on an even more sophisticated suspension which alters its behaviour according to which driving mode you select.
 It’s effective, and it’s a more engaging car to drive than the more humble versions, but that’s more to do with the engine.

-The low front seating position is mirrored in the back, with chairs that sink low into the chassis and give plenty of head-room for two adults despite the sloping roofline.
-There’s a third space in the middle, but taller passengers will struggle there.
-The wireless charger – standard in all cars – gives you somewhere to store your phone, there are two cupholders by the gearstick, and a cubby hole under the armrest.
-The boot is quite shallow, but the hatchback boot lid means it’s easy to load stuff in, with 406 litres of space.
-However, that’s not as impressive as the 480 litres found in the back of the A5 Sportback, or the massive 563 litres found in the Volkswagen Arteon.
-Still, the rear seats fold down – not quite flat, but not far off – giving a larger 1114 litre load space, although again, it’s not quite as capacious as rivals.
+The low front seating position is mirrored in the back, with plenty of head-room for two adults despite the sloping roofline.
+There’s a third space in the middle, but taller passengers will struggle there, and the seat is also rather narrow.
+The boot is quite shallow, but the hatchback boot lid means it’s easy to load stuff in, though it’s not quite as roomy as a Volkswagen Arteon